near/docs/docs/roles/integrator/integrating.md

 ### Finality

-To learn whether a block is final or note, NEAR accepts a flag in calls to all RPC endpoints that indicates whether the requester wants the response as of the last block or the last *final* block.
+To learn whether a block is final or not, NEAR accepts a flag in calls to all RPC endpoints that indicates whether the requester wants the response as of the last block or the last *final* block.

 Exchanges should only use the last final block.